 Products, prices, and platypi are constantly changing in the outdoor gear world, so we've gone through our review to make sure it is up to date and that we're still recommending the best of the best.
 Luckily, our favorite platypus, the Platypus Duthie A.M.
 10, is still available and it retained its Editors' Choice award status.
 We also checked out and liked the Dakine Low Rider 5L — it turns out that mountain biking with a fanny pack ain't so bad!
 Note that the models in this review are geared towards mountain biking and hiking, so if you are looking for a vest-style option for running, we have a separate review for that as well.

 Platypus Duthie A.M.
 10

-Read the full review: Platypus Duthie A.M.
+Read review: Platypus Duthie A.M.
 10

 Best Bang for the Buck